CompAndSave Blog

 Frequently Asked Questions

 A printer ink scam involves deceptive practices by printer manufacturers or sellers to maximize ink-related profits at the expense of consumers.
-An example is not informing consumers proactively that printer maintenance uses a significant amount of ink, false low ink errors, etc.
+Examples include not informing consumers proactively that printer maintenance uses a significant amount of ink, false low ink errors, etc. Check the guide above to learn more and save yourself from falling from these tactics.

-You can refill your empty ink cartridges, which is cheaper than buying new ones.
+You can refill them, which is cheaper than buying new ones.
 If you are not up for it, consider recycling your ink cartridges.
 Many office supply stores and manufacturers offer recycling programs to reduce environmental impact.
+You can also check this guide on where to recycle ink cartridges based on brands.